Legacy High School (Colorado)

 Legacy High School is a high school located in Broomfield, Colorado that opened in 2000.
 It is within the Adams 12 Five Star Schools District.
-The school had 2,406 students for the 2018/2019 school year.
+As of the 2025–2026 school year, the school had an enrollment of 2,048 students.

 Academic programs

 The school offers Advanced Placement classes.
 Additionally, the school offers the Legacy 2000 program to students interested in STEM fields.
-The four year program prepares students for college and a career by enhancing writing, public speaking, problem solving, and engineering project skills.
+The four-year program prepares students for college and a career by enhancing writing, public speaking, problem solving, and engineering project skills.

 Incidents

-In 2016, a school bus carrying the Legacy High School football team crashed into a concrete support near the terminal while driving from Denver International Airport, killing the bus driver and injuring multiple students.
+In 2016, a school bus carrying the Legacy High School football team crashed into a concrete support near the terminal while driving from Denver International Airport, killing the bus driver and injuring multiple students and coaches.

 Athletics

-Legacy sports, except football, participate in the 5A division of the Colorado High School Activities Association, in the Front Range League.
-Football is the only Legacy sport that does not participate in the 5A Front Range League, but instead participates in the 5A North Metro League,.
+Legacy High School competes in the Colorado High School Activities Association (CHSAA) 5A classification.
+Athletic conference alignments vary by sport and CHSAA realignment cycle.
+For the 2024–2026 cycle, the school is listed as participating in the Granite Peaks League.

-Legacy offers boys' and girls' cross country, football, boys' golf, girls' gymnastics, girls' Cheerleading, boys' soccer, softball, boys' tennis, volleyball, boys' and girls' basketball, girls' swimming, wrestling, baseball, girls' golf, girls' soccer, boys' swimming, girls' tennis, and boys' and girls' track and field.
+Legacy offers boys' and girls' cross country, football, boys' and girls' golf, gymnastics, cheer, dance, boys' and girls' soccer, softball, boys' and girls' tennis, boys' and girls' volleyball, boys' and girls' basketball, boys' and girls' wrestling, baseball, boys' and girls' swimming, boys' and girls' track and field, flag football, and boys' and girls' lacrosse.